-As you can also see, the vegetation is considerably greener up here, thanks to cooler temperatures and more rainfall than down in the Ojai Valley.
+As you can also see, the vegetation is considerably greener up here.
+That’s thanks to cooler temperatures and more rainfall than down in the Ojai Valley.
 This stretch of road also illustrates why the highway is a test of a driver’s attentiveness and skill.
-You’ll see a fleeting stretch of road that appears to straighten out, tempting you to gun it, but you’ll notice the sharp curve to the right ahead.
+You’ll see a fleeting stretch of road that appears to straighten out, tempting you to gun it.
+But just as you reach for the accelerator, another sharp curve comes into view.

-The next 12 miles or so feature a gradual elevation increase from roughly 3,300 feet to 4,200 feet, with alternating sections of sharp, twisty bends and brief straightaways like the one pictured at the top of this post that let you spool things up a bit when the road is dry.
-The sky grew increasingly ominous, and it had now dropped into the 30s, but there was still no sign of white anywhere around.
+The next 12 miles or so feature a gradual elevation increase from roughly 3,300 feet to 4,200 feet.
+Alternating sections of sharp, twisty bends and brief straightaways keep your attention glued to the road.
+Meanwhile, the sky grew increasingly ominous.
+Though the temperature had now dropped into the 30s, there was still no sign of white anywhere around.
 Finally, about 27 miles out of Ojai, the road’s last sharp climb begins, taking you from 4,200 feet to a little over 5,100 feet in the span of 4 miles.
 This is probably the most challenging stretch of the highway, made even more so thanks to the rain.
-You can also see subtle changes in the mountain vegetation, with fir and pine trees becoming more predominant, giving the landscape an alpine feel.
+You can also see subtle changes in the mountain vegetation, with fir and pine trees becoming more predominant.
+It gives the landscape an alpine feel.

-Not long after this spot, snow began appearing on the trees and the side of the road, but fortunately, a sign marking the road’s high point followed almost immediately, and we started our descent.
+Not long after this spot, snow began appearing on the trees and the side of the road.
+Fortunately, a sign marking the road’s high point followed almost immediately, and we started our descent.
 Whew.
-Shortly past the summit, about 32 miles out of Ojai, you’ll find a large overlook to the left, providing a spectacular view of the north slope of the mountains, the road quickly descending the north side of the ridge, and the beginning of the Cuyama River valley in the top right.
+Shortly past the summit, about 32 miles out of Ojai, you’ll find a large overlook to the left.
+This provides a spectacular view of the north slope of the mountains, the road quickly descending the north side of the ridge, and the beginning of the Cuyama River valley in the top right.
 You’ll also notice how the north slope, the leeward side of the mountains, is considerably drier than the south slope.

 A look ahead also showed a bit of snow accumulating in the peaks.
 Not exactly something you expect to find while road tripping in Southern California.

-The last 11 miles bring something new once again – the long, flat straightaways of the Carrizo Plain, in Santa Barbara County.
-If the first 45 miles of this journey tests your car’s handling prowess, this final stretch gives you a chance to stretch your engine’s legs.
+The last 11 miles bring something new again – the long, flat straightaways of the Carrizo Plain, in Santa Barbara County.
+If the first 45 miles of this journey test your car’s handling prowess, this final stretch gives you a chance to stretch your engine’s legs.
 Just make sure you have a good radar detector.
-Though I had the perfect car to have some fun out here, the rain and wet roads nixed that possibility, much to the relief of my wife I’m sure.
+Though I had the perfect car to have some fun out here, the rain and wet roads nixed that possibility.
+Much to the relief of my wife I’m sure.
 This is what you might call “old California”, a dry, irrigated valley full of orchards and surrounded by gorgeous mountains.
 And as you can so, not very many people.

 Now 57 miles from Ojai, Highway 33 meets Highway 166.
 A left turn takes you to Santa Maria, and a land of adventure on the Central California coast.
-A right takes you back over the mountains, into the San Joaquin Valley, and eventually to Bakersfield or back to LA.
-While I would have loved to take a left and explore another pretty back road, time was a wasting, so we turned right to head back to civilization.
+A right takes you back over the mountains, into the San Joaquin Valley, and then to Bakersfield or LA.
+While I would have loved to take a left and explore another pretty back road, time was a wasting.
+So, we turned right to head back to civilization.
 The first 14 miles are actually quite scenic, as the road briefly heads back up into the hills before descending quickly to the town of Maricopa, in the Central Valley’s oil country.
-Due to glare from the late afternoon sun, this was the best shot I could get of the descent into the Valley.
+Due to sun glare, this was the best shot I could get of the descent into the Valley.

 And so on the other side, we magically transported ourselves into Central California, if only for a short while.
-And it WAS a short while, as just 23 more miles brings you to the 5 Freeway, and a quick climb out of the Central Valley up the famous Grapevine.
-The 5 is most definitely NOT a road less traveled, though the trip up the Grapevine Grade is a nice ride, whisking you from 800 feet to Tejon Pass at 4,100 feet in just 14 miles (the last 2,600 feet of that climb come in just 8 miles).
-Approaching the top of the Grapevine, the snow makes another reappearance in the hills, making me glad I didn’t try to take the road via Lockwood Valley and Frazier Park.
+And it WAS a short while, with just 23 more miles the 5 Freeway, and a quick climb out of the Central Valley up the famous Grapevine.
+The 5 is most definitely NOT a road less traveled, though the trip up Grapevine Grade is a nice ride.
+It whisks you from 800 feet to Tejon Pass at 4,100 feet in just 14 miles.
+The last 2,600 feet of that climb takes just 8 miles.
+Approaching the top of the Grapevine, the snow makes another reappearance in the hills.
+That made me glad I didn’t try to take the road via Lockwood Valley and Frazier Park.
 Oh, and how’s this for cool – from SoCal to Central California and back to SoCal in the span of 45 minutes.

-Now headed down, the storm system had dissipated, leaving just some interesting cloud formations among the golden hills up here in the high country.
+Now headed down, the storm system finally dissipated, leaving just some interesting cloud formations among the golden hills.

-We could have follwed the freeway all the way back to LA, but with the clock now at a few minutes past 4:00, this would have entailed dealing with either the 10 or 210 freeways the entire length of the LA Basin and then the Inland Empire at rush hour.
+We could have followed the freeway all the way back to LA, but with the clock now at a few minutes past 4:00, this would have entailed dealing with either the 10 or 210 freeways the entire length of the LA Basin and then the Inland Empire at rush hour.
 Yeah, no thanks, so we got off at Highway 138 and went through the Antelope Valley instead.
-It was starting to get dark, but I was able to get one last photo shortly after getting off the freeway.
-The first half of the road, up to Lancaster, is actually quite nice, passing through the high desert with fine views of the surrounding mountains on both sides.
+It was starting to get dark, but I was able to get one last photo before sunset.
+The first half of the road, up to Lancaster, is actually quite nice.
+You pass through the high desert with fine views of the surrounding mountains on both sides.

 The second half, from Palmdale to Cajon Pass?
 Not so much.
-The scenery is the same, but there is a ton of traffic, and the road is under construction most of the way.
+The scenery is the same, but there is a ton of traffic.
+And there’s construction most of the way.
 Not a very fun drive, especially in the dark.

 If you’d like to re-create our day trip, here’s the complete map:

-The entire trip from LAX to San Bernardino took approximately 7 hours, including a stop for lunch and numerous photo stops along the scenic section of Highway 33.
+The entire trip from LAX to San Bernardino took approximately 7 hours.
+That included a stop for lunch and numerous photo stops along Highway 33.
 The “core” part of this trip, from LAX to the top of the Grapevine, took approximately 5 hours.
-You could probably cut 30-45 minutes off the time by using Lockwood Valley Road insteading of continuing via Maricopa, weather permitting.
-It’s a drive definitely best done on a weekend, lest you find yourself back in LA at the teeth of rush hour, something that will assuredly have you wishing for the road less traveled yet again…
+Using Lockwood Valley Road instead of continuing via Maricopa, probably cuts 30-45 minutes.
+It’s a drive definitely best done on a weekend, lest you find yourself back in LA at the teeth of rush hour.
+Something that will assuredly have you wishing for the road less traveled yet again…